 The Oxygen Therapy market is expected to reach USD 15 billion by 2023 as compared to 8 billion in 2016.
 That’s almost Double due to the widening use and popularity.

 Hyperbaric oxygen therapy (HBOT) devices are used to deliver oxygen to tissues in the body under higher atmospheric pressure.
-During HBOT, the pressure is increased above the normal atmospheric pressure, creating high amount of partial pressure of oxygen.
-Under hyperbaric conditions, one atmosphere absolute are pressured and the air we normally breathe is composed of 21% oxygen and 79% nitrogen.
+During HBOT, the pressure is increased above the normal atmospheric pressure, creating a high amount of partial pressure of oxygen.
+Under hyperbaric conditions, one atmosphere absolute is pressured and the air we normally breathe is composed of 21% oxygen and 79% nitrogen.
 Breathing in 95% concentrated oxygen, the body is exposed to the rise in atmospheric pressure so that the oxygen molecules become condensed and this allows us to breathe a higher amount of partial pressure of oxygen.
-This dissolves the oxygen in the plasma around 10 to 15 times greater than normal. and the super-saturation of oxygen in the body’s tissues promotes the increase in capillary growth, increase in white blood cell (WBC) activity, new tissues development, increase oxygen tension in hypoxic areas, reduction in the size of gas bubbles and numerous other physiological effects.
+This dissolves the oxygen in the plasma around 10 to 15 times greater than normal. and the supersaturation of oxygen in the body’s tissues promotes the increase in capillary growth, increase in white blood cell (WBC) activity, new tissues development, increase oxygen tension in hypoxic areas, reduction in the size of gas bubbles, and numerous other physiological effects.

-Symptoms like weakness, headaches, fatigue, irritability and more will be reduced.
+Symptoms like weakness, headaches, fatigue, irritability, and more will be reduced.